(ASIAN 258) Lumpia and Filipino Food: Layered Yumminess

 If I were a betting woman, I’d guess that Rizal ate far more than bagoong.
 Like many Filipinos, he probably also consumed lumpia.
 He had Chinese ancestors on both sides of his family.

 Immigrants from Fujian brought lumpia to the Philippines.
 By the time that Rizal faced the firing squad, Chinese had been in the Philippines for centuries.
 Some say they began coming in the ninth century.
 Others insist it was the eleventh century.
 But one thing is clear.
 Beginning in the seventeenth century, Southern Fujian supplied a steady stream of immigrants to the Philippines.
+This is something acknowledged (advertised?) by the Philippines' controversial current president, Rodrigo Duterte, who has been both an ally and at adversary of China.

 The Chinese community in the archipelago was large.
 At one point, Chinese immigrants and their descendants outnumbered the Spanish by a significant factor.
 Relations with the Spanish -- and the natives -- could be tense.
 Other times, they could also be amicable.
 Many of these immigrants started families with native women.
 Scholars estimate that 15-25 percent of the population has some Chinese blood.